 The onset of borderline personality disorder (BPD) is primarily linked to childhood abuse and neglect.
 There can be genetic and biological factors, but those occurrences are not as common.
-If you are suffering from BPD you may be wondering what is the best treatment for BPD.
-Mental health professionals who study BPD describe the associated symptoms as adaptations to traumatic events and chaotic environments during early childhood development.
-For this reason, the most successful BPD treatments focus on processing traumatic events and learning to gain control of emotions.
+If you are living with BPD, you may be wondering what the best treatment for BPD is.
+Mental health professionals who study BPD describe the associated symptoms as often, but not always, being adaptations to traumatic events and chaotic environments during early childhood.
+For this reason, the most successful BPD treatment centers focus on processing traumatic events and learning to gain control of emotions.

 Counseling to Treat Borderline Personality Disorder